 An announcement in the Bristol Mercury of December 3rd 1881 showed that another Gwynn had become a solicitor -“Mr J Crowther Gwynn junior of Ozleworth Clifton was articled to Messrs Gwynn and Nunneley solicitors of this city, having successfully passed his final examination of the Incorporated Law Society has been admitted a solicitor of the High Court of Justice.”

 The young John Crowther Gwynn married Eliza Caroline Macleod, the daughter of Alexander Macleod MD, on 11th December 1884.
-Apparently they met on board ship returning from India.
+Eliza was born on 2oth October 1856 at Joalach, India.
+Apparently John and Eliza met on board ship returning from India.

 At the time of the 1891 Census Dunvegan was only occupied by three of their staff.
 John and Eliza were actually in Victoria Square Clifton in Bristol with John’s widowed mother Maria Gwynn, then aged 58.
 The household also included John’s older sister Mary who was then aged 36 and their three brothers (Neville aged 22, William aged 20 and Gwynn aged 10) and two sisters (Edith 23 and Gertrude 21).
 At that time John Crowther Gwynn was a solicitor.

 We have records to show that the younger J C Gwynn continued to add to the property portfolio.
 In 1883 a newspaper report shows that he bought “a house in the Back Street and three cottages in Mutton Lane” for what seems to have been a bargain price of £320 (They had failed to make the reserve of £345 at the auction).
 John C Gwynn junior also bought the Castle Coffee Tavern – the old building which stands in St Mary Street which became known as the Church Institute and is now called Ronnies – for £332.